 Sid Heeg is a PhD student at the University of Waterloo in the Faculty of Environment, working towards a PhD in Sustainability Management.
 Their research focuses on miscommunication and misinformation about agriculture in digital spaces and understanding the impacts they have on farmer's work practices.

 Kate Bradley (she/her) is a third year History student at the University of Waterloo with a minor in Gender and Social Justice.
 She has done archival, research, curatorial, and museum work in both Ontario and in Prince Edward Island.
 Kate is passionate about the intersection of feminism and history, especially when that manifests in film and media.
 She joined the project eager to help with big-picture analysis, drawing connections, and analyzing themes of activism and media.
 Kate thrives when she is buzzed on several cups of coffee and diving deep into feminist research.

-Thuvaraka Mahenthiran is a third year Bsc student in Psychology with a minor in Biology at the University of Waterloo.
+Thuvaraka Mahenthiran is a fourth year Bsc student in Psychology with a minor in Biology at the University of Waterloo.
 She is currently working under Dr. Shana MacDonald and Dr. Brianna Wiens on the Feminist Digital Media Project.

 Sakeenah is a third year student at the University of Waterloo studying Honors Dac with a minor in Cognitive Science.
 She is working under Shana MacDonald on her data archive and various research projects.
 Sakeenah's area of interest is in the convergence of feminism, race, and religion to examine the implications of intersectional identity within Western society, with the aim of establishing a broader, inclusive comprehension of feminism.